Searching for what to do in Chicago this May? Here are the best things to do in Chicago in May (from a local).

 Cost: $25 for adults, $15 youth.

-Join the throngs of visitors and locals shopping (or window shopping) on The Magnificent Mile.
-The Magnificent Mile (or The Mag Mile), is an upscale section of Michigan Avenue, running from Oak Street to the Chicago River.
-Although some of the stores on Michigan Avenue are pricey, it is totally free to window shop.
+Every year thousands of tulip bulbs are planted in Michigan Avenue medians from Oak Street to Roosevelt Road.
+You can enjoy the tulips while shopping (or window shopping) on The Magnificent Mile (or The Mag Mile), an upscale section of Michigan Avenue, running from Oak Street to the Chicago River.
+Although a few stores on Michigan Avenue are pricey, it is totally free to window shop.
 Landmarks on the Mag Mile include the 360 Observation Deck, the historic Chicago Water Tower and the Tribune Tower.
-Michigan Avenue is the most picturesque in the spring (until approximately mid-May) when the tulips planted along the sidewalk and in the medians are in full bloom.
+South of the Magnificent Mile you will find Millennium Park and the Art Institute of Chicago.

-Skydeck Chicago in Willis Tower has returned with a transformed experience that will allow you to see, hear & be immersed in Chicago from street to sky.
-Skydeck offers spectacular views spanning up to four states.
+Skydeck Chicago in Willis Tower offers spectacular views spanning up to four states.
 Make sure to visit The Ledge, a glass balcony extending four feet outside the 103rd floor of Willis Tower.
 The Skydeck has implemented timed ticketing and they recommend reserving your tickets in advance to guarantee access.
+(Click here to buy a skip the line ticket if you want to avoid long lines).

 Where: 233 S Wacker Dr, Chicago, IL 60606